-As in prior years, issuers will submit an Intent to Sell Form, linked here: Intent to Sell Form, as well as a complete QHP application for all plan year 2021 plans they intend to have certified by SSHIX.
+As in prior years, issuers will submit an Intent to Sell Form, linked here: Intent to Sell Form, as well as a complete QHP application for all plan year 2022 plans they intend to have certified by SSHIX.
 Through an iterative process as shown below in Table 1.1., SSHIX will review QHP applications for current and new issuers applying for QHP certification and send issuers notices summarizing any need for corrections after each round of review.

-SSHIX will send Draft Plan Year 2021 Issuer Agreements for issuers to review prior to finalizing the agreements.
-Once finalized, SSHIX will send the Final Plan Year 2021 Issuer Agreements to QHP and QDP issuers to sign and submit to SSHIX outlined in Table 1.1., Final Plan Year 2021 QHP Certification Timeline.
+SSHIX will send Draft Plan Year 2022 Issuer Agreements for issuers to review prior to finalizing the agreements.
+Once finalized, SSHIX will send the Final Plan Year 2022 Issuer Agreements to QHP and QDP issuers to sign and submit to SSHIX outlined in Table 1.1.
+Proposed QHP Data Submission and Certification Timeline for Plan Year 2022.